LinkedIn can be a key tool in expanding your professional network and personal brand, explains Kimberly A. Callahan

 While LinkedIn may not have the popularity of Facebook or Twitter, it has been around longer than both.
 It can be a key tool in expanding your professional network and building your personal brand.
 LinkedIn is not just for high-level executives and sales managers.
 Administrative professionals have a strong presence on the website – as do those in nearly every profession and career stage.

 So what is LinkedIn, exactly?
 In a nutshell, it is a professional networking website with over 90 million registered users.
-A new member is estimated to join every second in order to stay in touch, reconnect with past coworkers and classmates, make industry connections, find job opportunities, exchange information with other professionals and create a global presence online.
+A new member is estimated to join every second to stay in touch, reconnect with past coworkers and classmates, make industry connections, find job opportunities, exchange information with other professionals and create a global presence online.
 There is often an impression that the website is simply an online Rolodex or online resume, but it is so much more than that.

-Start with a Purpose & a Plan
+Start with a Purpose and a Plan

 Before you join, consider first what you want to accomplish by joining LinkedIn.
 Are you joining just to join or are you looking to build a network to help further your career?
 If it’s the former, then it won’t be worth your time.
 If it’s the latter, then it will require effort.
 Who do you want to meet?
 How do you want to be viewed professionally?
 How much time will you spend on the website each week?